textileio/powergate/cli-docs/pow/pow_asks_query.md

 ### Options

 ```
   -h, --help             help for query
-  -l, --limit int       limit the number of results (default -1)
+  -l, --limit int32      limit the number of results (default -1)
   -m, --maxPrice uint    max price of the asks to query
-  -o, --offset int      offset of results (default -1)
+  -o, --offset int32     offset of results (default -1)
-  -p, --pieceSize int   piece size of the asks to query
+  -p, --pieceSize uint   piece size of the asks to query
 ```

 ### Options inherited from parent commands